 Weekly lists of patents for which maintenance fees may now be paid and of patents expired for failure to pay maintenance fees are available through the Official Gazette.
 Choose the year and week of interest, and select the "Notice of Maintenance Fees Payable" or the "Notice of Expiration of Patents Due to Failure to Pay Maintenance Fee" link.

-If the date of expiration is more than 24 months, file a petition by submitting the completed form SB/66 and paying the proper fees; however, there are significant processing delays and the filing does not guarantee a granted petition.
-Please contact the Office of Petitions at 571-272-3282 for assistance on filing a petition to accept unintentional delayed payment of the maintenance fee by fax or mail.
+If the date of expiration is more than 24 months, file a petition by submitting the completed form SB/66 and paying the proper fees; there are significant processing delays and the filing does not guarantee a granted petition.
+Contact the Office of Petitions at 571-272-3282 for assistance on filing a petition to accept unintentionally delayed payment of the maintenance fee.

 A maintenance fee is a fee that is required for maintaining in force all utility and reissue utility patents based on applications filed on or after December 12, 1980.
 Generally, utility patents expire after 20 years from the application filing date subject to the payment of appropriate maintenance fees.
 If a maintenance fee is not paid the patent protection lapses and the rights provided by a patent are no longer enforceable.
 Maintenance fees are not required for a design or plant patent, or for statutory invention registrations (SIR).